-Emma is a Los Angeles-based actor, singer, and playwright.
+Emma is a Los Angeles-based actor, singer, and writer.

-Though Emma cried during her first week of theatre camp at age eight and said she never wanted to go back, she gathered her courage, went back the second week, and never doubted her path in life after that day.
+Though Emma cried during her first week of theatre camp when she was eight years old and said she never wanted to go back, she gathered her courage, went back the second week, and never doubted her path in life after that day.
 In a review of Pride and Prejudice, Emma's characterization of Lydia Bennet was described as "the human representation of a squirrel on Red Bull."
 She believes it will be difficult for her career to top this moment.

 Emma is a proud member of Actors' Equity Association and is represented by Rochelle Rossman at Momentum Talent Agency and Facé at Anchor Talent Management.
 She is an avid reader, coffee enthusiast, and devoted meditator.